Rabbonos/Rabbonos/README.md

 ---

 ### 🧑‍💻 About Me
-I’m an aspiring data science and machine learning specialist with a passion for applying my skills in real-world projects.
-Actively focused on developing practical expertise, I’m eager to collaborate and committed to achieving results that matter.
-My work approach centers around efficiency, quality, and continuous learning.
+I’m a chemical engineer integrating data science and machine learning into my professional skill set to tackle complex engineering challenges.
+Passionate about applying analytics and automation to real-world problems, I focus on developing practical solutions that drive efficiency and innovation.
+My work approach is rooted in precision, adaptability, and a commitment to continuous growth.

 ---